 Client: register a callback

 This example will use the ‘oven’ store and the item ‘TEMP’.
 The objective is to handle all broadcasts for ‘oven.TEMP’; a callback method will be defined that performs any/all desired operations whenever the value changes.
 This callback method will be invoked asynchronously whenever a new broadcast arrives.
+Callbacks arriving via these mechanisms will not be serialized across items, though within an item they will be invoked in the order they were originally registered.
+If you have the same callback method registered with multiple items there is no inherent mKTL-based guarantee to prevent that method from being called multiple times simultaneously.

 The toy example here will calculate and print an exponentially weighted average.